Grosvenor House: Demolition

-The house was in the Grosvenor family's possession until the First World War, at which point the government requisitioned it.
-After the war, the family decided that the home was too lavish to maintain, and it was sold.
-The house was demolished during the 1920s, and the Grosvenor House Hotel was built on the site.
+Grosvenor House continued to be the London residence of the Dukes of Westminster in the early years of the 19th century.
+Following the outbreak of the First World War, the House was closed as a private residence by December 1916, and was requisitioned for wartime use by the British Government, and later leased to the United States for use as the American Embassy.

+From 1917 the House's owner, Hugh Grosvenor, 2nd Duke of Westminster used another Grosvenor Property, Bourdon House on Davies Street in Mayfair, which remained as his London home for the rest of his life.

 Art collections

 It is said that the home originally housed one of the best private art collections in the world, with paintings by Gainsborough, Velázquez and other old masters.
 Some of these were sold between the wars, but most remain in the other Grosvenor family homes, mainly their country seat - Eaton Hall in Cheshire.